Ricat87/Invoke-ADCSBackup.ps1/README.md

 # Invoke-ADCSBackup.ps1

+I wrote a script to back up Active Directory Certificate Services, and I just wanted to share it in case it would be useful to anyone else.
+I am no PowerShell expert, but I am always learning.

     .SYNOPSIS
     This script, when run locally on an Active Directory Certificate Services server, will perform one-time or weekday rolling backups (default) of everything necessary to restore AD CS with the exception of the CA's private key.